A natural partnership

 UK peatland restoration

-At the moment, 80% of the UK’s peatland is in bad condition.
+At the moment, 80% of the UK’s peatland is in a bad condition.
 It’s too dry, and when peatland is too dry it actually releases carbon instead of absorbing it.
 Restoring our iconic peatland landscapes is a vital sustainability project.

 Volunteering